Canberra Wellington Indigenous Artist Exchange 2020

 International engagement is vital in meeting the 2015 ACT Arts Policy vision for Canberra to be a diverse and dynamic arts ecology that is valued locally, nationally and globally.

-EOIs closed on Wednesday 13 June 2018 and were assessed by a selection panel comprising of a member of the ACT Aboriginal and Torres Strait Islander Arts Network, Wellington City Council and artsACT.
+EOIs will be assessed by a selection panel comprising members of the ACT Aboriginal and Torres Strait Islander Arts Network, artsACT, Wellington City Council and their Indigenous Arts Advisory Group.

 About Dean Cross